The man behind the painting: Joel Clark

 I come from England and grew up just 10 miles from Silverstone Circuit, in Northamptonshire.
 I have since lived in London, Melbourne and Dublin.

-From which age did you become interested in painting, drawing and art ...
+From which age did you became interested in painting, drawing and art..

 Ever since I can remember, I wanted to do something ‘arty’ when I grew up.
 This manifested in eventually spending six years at art college, followed by a 20 year career as an art/creative director in advertising, until I took the plunge to become a full time artist – only 3 years ago.